The Practical Architecture Process

-The reasons to keep this log are many, and the most useful one, in my experience, is that the log will save you a lot of recurrent conversations.
+The reasons to keep a Decision Log are many, and the most useful one in my experience is that the log will save you a lot of recurrent conversations.
 We tend to forget the context around the decisions we made and, without it, people may start questioning many decisions.
 That may end up with Architects having to explain multiple times why the system is like it is, which may be frustrating.
 To better understand the decisions, you need their context.

 I propose to create even a broader scope Journal, which includes not only the Decision Log (whose entries can be either in a different section or you can prefix with [Decision] for instance) but also all the outputs from meetings and discussions that you consider valuable to be shared with others: